ES2Spring2019-ComputinginEngineering/final-project-emma-rene-final-project/README.md

 ## Instructions

-Describe how the users(instructors) should run your code to see an ***easy to run example of the functionality***.
-This should all be in a *main.py* "driver" script.
+- Run the main.py file to start the program.
+- When prompted, answer the questions regarding sex, age, and social class.
+- The file will take this information and ultimately return a predicted fate based on statistics from each of the maritime distasters we used.

 ## File List
-Data files:
+Data files (all in the data folder):
 - norge.csv
 - titanic.csv
 - goldengate.csv
 - lusitania.csv

-Function files:
+Function file:
-- functions.py
-- input.py
+- Final_Project.py

 Main code:

-## How to format your readme
+- main.py

+## Features

 In your readme, you can:
 ```